ManaswiShekokar/Diabetic-Foot-Ulcers-Detection-/README.md

     - `IMAGE_SIZE`: (264, 264)
     - `SLIC_PARAMS`: Parameters for SLIC segmentation (`n_segments=25`, `compactness=10`, `sigma=1.0`)
 - `DATASET_PATH`: Path to the dataset directory.

+# Notes

+## Model Definition
+The `DFUGCN` class is not included in the provided snippet.
+It should:
+- Extend `pl.LightningModule`
+- Use `GCNConv` layers for graph processing

+## Visualization
+- Requires a graphical environment (e.g., Jupyter Notebook)

+## Tuning
+- Adjust `SLIC_PARAMS` (e.g., `n_segments`) for optimal segmentation based on your images

+## Checkpoint
+- Ensure `best_model_path` matches your saved checkpoint location

+## Contributing
+Feel free to open issues or submit pull requests with:
+- Improvements
+- Bug fixes
+- New features